HenrikSantos/new-portfolio/README.md

-# Portfolio made with React Vite and TypeScript.
+# Portfolio made with React, Tailwind and TypeScript.